 This also helps aspiring bloggers or people who want to make money on the side to get a glimpse of the real numbers that can ultimately help them in some form.

-As I have already said this zillion times on this blog (to the point that some might find it annoying to read this again 😂) that seeing and following other’s income reports is what got me into starting my own blog.
+As I have already said a zillion times on this blog (to the point that some might find it annoying to reread this 😂) that seeing and following others’ income reports is what got me into starting my own blog.

 March was another high-performing month in terms of traffic and overall income generated.
 Comparing this month’s income to the one of last year (March 2020, back when I haven’t started publishing income reports yet), it grew over 3.5 times.